red-gate/web-kata/kata3.md

 ## Task

 Write the JavaScript/React code to:

 * Filter products by name
 * Show/Hide product descriptions

-### Filter products:
+### Filter products

 1. Add a `<form>` to filter products within the `filter-products` div.
 It should contain:
     * `label` for product name
     * `input` for filtering by name